Fowlis Wester

-Fowlis Wester is a small village in Perth and Kinross, Scotland.
+Fowlis Wester, also spelt Fowlis-Wester, is a small village in Perth and Kinross, Scotland.
 It is around 6 km east of Crieff and 19 km west of Perth.
 The parish of Fowlis Wester includes the Abercairny estate to the south-west.

 The 13th-century parish church is dedicated to Saint Bean and was restored in 1927.
 The category B listed building retains original medieval features including a leper's squint.
 Inside the church is an 8th-century Pictish cross-slab, a replica of which stands in the village square.
 The slab is carved with a Celtic cross on one side, and the other side bears typically Pictish symbols as well as carvings of animals and people.